Planning for the introduction of IHT on pension assets

 Taking this planning a step further, we expect some individuals to give greater consideration to annuitising their pension funds:

-An interesting option for some will be to look to the insurance markets for a solution that will create more a tax-efficient outcome on death (than pension funds beyond April 2027).
+An interesting option for some will be to look to the insurance markets for a solution that will create a more tax-efficient outcome on death (than pension funds beyond April 2027).

 An insurance policy held in trust can create a payout on death that is not subject to IHT.
 If the premiums for that policy are then funded by the pension– either by way of drawdown or annuity – then you can effectively convert the pension fund into a tax-free lump sum on death.